Elevation: 10,259 ft

 Prominence: 195

 Climbing and access information for this peak is on Page 173 of the book where it is identified as Mount Heyburn’s east summit.
+The elevation and prominence figures are based on recent LiDAR updates.
 Published November 2025

 Mount Heyburn has three distinct high points: the West Pinnacle, the actual summit, and the east summit which is also known as the East Pinnacle.
-The east summit is of equal historical importance to its neighboring towers and, for a while, was thought to be the actual Heyburn summit.
+The east summit is of equal historical importance to its neighboring towers and, for a while, was thought to be the actual high point of Mount Heyburn.
 It is as impressive a granite tower as any found in the range.
 It is also it a prized climbing destination in its own right.
-There are three routes described in the book: the South Rib (Class II, 5.2) and the Northeast Ridge (Class 4).
+There are two routes described in the book: the South Rib (Class II, 5.2) and the Northeast Ridge (Class 4).
 Undoubtedly, there are other routes and lines that will interest climbers.
 USGS Mount Cramer

 From left to right: the West Pinnacle, Mount Heyburn, and the East Pinnacle as viewed from the Grand Mogul.